AaronMo13/Charity-Shop-Floor-Plan-Optimisation/README.md

 <img width="656" height="368" alt="Ladies Accs - monthly" src="https://github.com/user-attachments/assets/bfc25910-675b-4c32-9d10-4c7ef193bb06" />

 Finally we will look at ladies accessories.
 From the graph in the top left we can see that the average weekly revenue drops sharply from July to September, with a decrease from £218 to £146.
 The average quantity sold also drops from 50 to 35 in this period.
 Similarly, from the bottom right graph we see that the average revenue per bay for ladies accessories reaches its minimum in September.
 All of these points imply we should decrease the number of bays worth of ladies accessories.
 However, we should also note the rapid increase in the average revenue per bay of 57% from October to November where we should be ready to increase the number of bays back up again.
+All other categories can also be evaluated in this way to determine if any changes should be made.

 ## Recommendations
+Following on from the executive summary and the detailed insights section we can provide some recommendations for September:

+- Decrease quantity of ladies dresses to 0.5 bays and replace with some ladies tops, ladies trousers, ladies knitwear and ladies coats (majority ladies tops and ladies knitwear)
+- Decrease quantity of mens coats, jackets and suits to 0.25 bays and replace with mens tops
+- Decrease quantity of ladies accessories to 0.75 bays and ladies shoes to 0.25 bays and replace with mens shoes and media (potentially also some more mens tops)
 ## Technical Details

 ## Assumptions